joaobiriba/ningjs-presentation/content.md

 <!-- NOTES -->
 - Pattern popular in game development, used in game engines like Unity
-- All objects in scene are **entities** that inherently do nothing.
+- All objects in scene are **entities** that inherently empty objects.
 Plug in **components** to attach appearance / behavior / functionality
 - Favors composition over inheritance
-- Minecraft analogy: all blocks are entities, mix-and-match components to create different kinds of blocks (appearance, physic, behavior, sound, strength)
+- Minecraft analogy: all blocks are entities, mix-and-match components to create different kinds of blocks (appearance, physics, behavior, sound, strength)
+- Some more examples...

 ---